 This tutorial is about letting your users to crop images on upload with Uploadcare Widget.
 It works on any image you throw at us.
 And, it’s simple to implement without digging into all sorts of things including frameworks, languages, and code bases.
-Technically, image crop runs on CDN API, you may want to learn more here.
+Technically, image crop runs on our Image Processing, you may want to learn more here.

 Here's what you'll get:

 We’re all about killing out the mundane, so here are the 3 quick steps to get you up and running.